 >arcs, do have such a power.

-We have changed the discussion of unfolding at the beginning of section 3 to make it clear that (as correctly pointed out) already PTN + inhibitor have the expressive power of turing machines.
+We have changed the discussion of unfolding at the beginning of section 3 to make it clear that (as correctly pointed out) already PTN + inhibitor have the expressive power of Turing machines.

 >3.
 The above point has a natural impact when dealing with tools supporting the analysis of the model.